 The news is scary and sometimes troubling when you begin to realize what’s going on outside the walls of America.
 Of course there are unimaginable things happening in our own backyards, but nothing like having our freedom of speech restricted.

-I may be caught up in my own world too often, but I never knew that China had anything called The Great Firewall of China (I knew about The Great Wall, so that’s gotta count for something, right?).
+I may be caught up in my own world too often, but I never knew that China had anything called The Great Firewall of China (I knew about The Great Wall, so that’s got to count for something, right?).
 Chinese citizens have freedom of speech and press, but it’s closely examined and severely restricted by the government to sway public option, grow the economy, and maintain balance.

 The government has blocked pictures of Winnie the Pooh from the internet because citizens were comparing him to President Xi Jinping by posting side-by-side pictures of the two.
 Certain celebrities have been banned from traveling to China because they were seen either doing something or promoting something that the Communist Party of China doesn’t agree with.
 Artists like Justin Bieber, Miley Cyrus, Lady Gaga, and actors such as Harrison Ford and Brad Pitt aren’t allowed to visit or perform.
 The censorship doesn’t stop there though; Chinese citizens don’t have access to certain websites and apps.